Simon Y Mills MA FCPP

 Health Guide, herbal practitioner, natural therapist and Pukka person

-Since September 2016 he has joined Pukka Herbs as Herbal Strategist and aims with their backing to develop the Health Guide and supported self care initiatives.
+Since September 2016 he has joined Pukka Herbs as Herbal Strategist and aims with their backing to develop natural self care approaches to health and wellbeing.